 - Attended a Research Experience for Undergraduates Program

 - Composed and produced a music album

-- Undergraduate Honors thesis
+- Wrote an undergraduate Honors thesis

 How Do I Get Credit for Intellectual Achievement?

 Applying credit for Intellectual Achievement to satisfy Honors SPICES requires a minimum of 75+ hours of time on task while supervised/mentored, have a stated goal to be reached by the end of the project, and submission of an experience approval form.
 For more information on Honors College Experience requirements, visit the Experience Approval Process page .

 Inspiration and ideas can come from numerous places: many of your faculty are conducting research in their field and can provide some guidance based on your interests.
 As an R1 research institution, faculty are conducting cutting edge research, and students often play a large role in their projects.